 9. Dolls, doll clothes, old doll trunks.
 Composition baby dolls, Vogue Ginny, vintage Barbie.
 Hard to find at yard sales, and too high at estate sales because I only go the first day.
 Once someone gave me a composition baby doll at a yard sale, and I promptly sold her for $20!
 That doesn’t happen every day!

-Tip: Avoid dolls with white mold on the eyes, which starts from exposure to wet conditions.
-I’ve read that once it starts, it is extremely hard to remove and often comes back.
-I can vouch for that!
-It was very hard to remove.
+TIP: Avoid buying dolls with white mold on the eyes, due to prolonged exposure to moisture.
+Once it starts, it is extremely hard to remove and often comes back.
+Usually the doll’s eyes have to be replaced.

 (I apologize for the quality of some of these photos, which I took before I learned how to photo edit.)